hazelwiss/tasc/README.md

 # Using The Blocking API

-tasc does not force using using an asynchronous API, and provides a blocking alternative such as `task::blocking::task` and `task::blocking::scope`.
+tasc does not force using using an asynchronous API, and provides a blocking alternative such as `tasc::blocking::task` and `tasc::blocking::scope`.

 ```rust
 let handle0 = tasc::blocking::task(|_| 20);